brlin-tw/ansible-lint-bug-repro-empty-meta/README.md

-# Empty meta yaml triggeres "TypeError: argument of type 'NoneType' is not iterable"
+# Empty meta yaml triggers "TypeError: argument of type 'NoneType' is not iterable"

 > Verify first that your issue is not already reported on GitHub